-- Clean up Hazardous Material or Fuel liquid leaks and spills in impervious uncovered containment areas at the end of each working day. - Use solid absorbents, e.g., clay and peat absorbents and rags for cleanup of liquid spills/leaks, where practicable. - Recycle materials, such as oils and solvents to the maximum extent practicable.
+- Clean up Hazardous Material or Fuel liquid leaks and spills in impervious uncovered containment areas at the end of each working day. - Use solid absorbents, e.g., clay and peat absorbents and rags for cleanup of liquid spills/leaks, where practicable. - Recycle materials, such as oils, solvents, and wood waste, to the maximum extent practicable.